 After every 30 minutes of your long run, throw in 2 x 30 second passes of one of those drills.

 Because these drills are not running, they help to wake up those muscle groups may have fallen asleep by that point in your run.
-Get everything firing again to reenforce solid running form!
+Get everything firing again to reinforce solid running form!

-When it comes to long runs, footwear is so important, as any flaw in your running shoe is only going to be exaggerated on a long run.
+When it comes to long runs, footwear is so important, as any flaw in your running shoe is only going to be exaggerated on the long run.

 The two most important things to look for in long distance running shoe are cushion and support.